 QUEST Scholars Experience

 QUEST Scholars have a unique transition and development program designed to build community, gain skills and have an impactful FSU experience.
-QUEST is designed based on the four-year college experience.
-However, staff will tailor expectations for students with an accelerated graduation date.
+The QUEST Scholars Program is a cohort-based engagement and development program that supports students in developing competencies and gaining experiences that promote thriving at FSU.
 As a QUEST Scholar, students receive a renewable scholarship each year for up to four years for engaging in the QUEST Experience.

 The start of the academic journey will begin with a Scholar Retreat focused on community building.
 QUEST Scholars will participate in QUEST Colloquium, an ENGAGE 100 experience focused on college transition and designing the college experience.
 Additionally, Scholars will have access to a peer leader as a resource and connector to opportunities.
 Scholars will also have specific social engagement opportunities for themselves and with University Faculty, Staff and Leaders.

 Coaching is a vital service that many of the world's greatest leaders and professionals utilize.
 Quest Scholars will participate in coaching circles led by trained staff as a means to navigate college, find opportunities and develop competencies related to life and career.
-Scholars will also devote time to understanding and developing intercultural competency through an individual development plan.
+Scholars will also devote time to understanding themselves and others.
 Scholars will participate in exclusive career development opportunities.

 Preparing for life after the undergraduate experience begins in Year 1.
 However, QUEST Scholars are provided with services in Year 3 to enhance or jumpstart the preparation.
 QUEST Scholars will complete an emerging leaders program recognized by industry and educational professionals.
 Scholars will also be exposed to mentoring by FSU alumni and friends to support exploration of career or graduate education options.